digital-marketing-engineer/software-engineer-affiliate-program-hub/README.md

 1. **[Intercom](https://www.intercom.com/)**: Intercom is a customer messaging platform that allows businesses to communicate with their customers through live chat, targeted messages, and email campaigns.
 While specific details about an affiliate program for Intercom are not readily available, they offer a partner program called the Intercom Partner Program.
 Partners can earn revenue by referring customers or integrating Intercom into their own solutions.
 Check https://www.intercom.com/partner/services-program for further info.

-## Note-Taking / Documentation Tools Affiliate Program
+## :memo:Note-Taking / Documentation Tools Affiliate Program
 1. **[Notion](https://www.notion.so/)**: Notion is a versatile productivity tool that allows users to create notes, documents, databases, and more.
 While specific details about an affiliate program for Notion are not readily available, they offer a referral program called "Notion Referral Program."
 Users can refer others to sign up for Notion and earn credits that can be used towards their subscription.
 Check this https://www.notion.so/affiliates for further information on how to join Notion affiliate program.

 1. **[Evernote](https://evernote.com/)**: Evernote is a popular note-taking and organization tool that helps users capture and manage their ideas, notes, and tasks across different devices.
 While specific details about an affiliate program for Evernote are not readily available, they offer a referral program called "Evernote Referral Program."
 Users can refer others to sign up for Evernote and earn points that can be redeemed for premium features.
 Check this https://evernote.com/resources/affiliates for further information on how to join Evernote affiliate program.